Calculating ROI: The Long-Term Savings of Investing in an Automated Steel Coil Packing Line

 Case Study 1: European Steel Coil Producer

-• 20% increase in production capacity due to the reduction in downtime and faster packing speeds.
+• 20% increase in packing capacity due to higher speed and continuous operation.

 Conclusion